 If the exterior of the MBTS should require additional cleaning, it can be wiped with a clean cloth that has been moistened with a spray type of household cleaner.
-Do not spray the cleaner directly on the MBTS surfaces.
+Do not spray the cleaner directly onto the MBTS surfaces.

-5.1.2 Output Level Calibration
+5.1.2 Output Level Accuracy Verification

 It is recommended that the output level of the MBTS be verified at least yearly.
-The output level accuracy of the MBTS should be verified, either manually or automatically through the use of the process described in Section 2.3.5.3, prior to calibrating the MBTS.
-If the measurement results are satisfactory do not recalibrate the MBTS.
+The output level accuracy of the MBTS should be verified, either manually or automatically through the use of the process described in the paragraphs below.
+If the measurement results are not satisfactory calibration of the MBTS is required.